 Create Sales Engagement in the Age of Zoom

-We all recognize how draining it can be to sit through back-to-back calls, hour after hour, on Zoom.
+We all recognize how draining it can be to sit through back-to-back calls, hour after hour on Zoom.
 It is hard for anyone to process the blast of information that gets communicated in the web conference call format.
-Your prospect is no different, so in addition to your online calls, give them other ways to consume your message.
-For example, as a way of introduction, prepare a pre-recorded video with an engaging sales deck targeted at their needs.
-Your prospect can watch the video where and when they choose, increasing the likelihood they will engage and remember your message
+Your prospects are no different, so in addition to online calls, sales reps must give buyers other ways to consume your company message.
+For example, as a way of introduction, a sales rep can prepare a pre-recorded video with an engaging sales deck targeted at the prospect’s needs.
+The prospect can watch the video where and when they choose, increasing the likelihood they will engage and remember the sales rep’s message

 Train Sellers for a Virtual Environment